Wesleyliao/QWOP-RL/README.md

 ## Description

-Training a reinforcement learning agent to play QWOP.
+Train an AI agent to play QWOP using reinforcement learning and imitation learning.

-## Instructions
+## Setup

 Install Python 3.7